Student Behavior Policy

 The academic calendar and meeting schedule are available at ACADEMIC CALENDAR.
 Click the link to view the calendar.
 Compact, printable versions of the academic calendar are available in the APPENDIX OF FORMS.
 The academic calendar is also printed in the STAA Study Guides.

-I understand that all coursework must be completed by 12/16/2023 for the Fall 2023 semester and 5/25/2024 for the Spring 2024 semester.
+I understand that all coursework must be completed by DAY 5 of WEEK 16 of the semester (or within the three-day late assignment window for starred assignments due Week 16, Day 5).
 I also understand that there are no discounts, credits, or refunds of fees for missed, skipped, or forgotten assignments.
 Furthermore, there are no discounts, credits, or refunds for missed, skipped, or forgotten class meetings.

 Course Cancellation Policy